Tourism in Canada: Northwest Territories

-The Northwest Territories has one of the lowest population densities in Canada.
-Its tourism is based on adventure and wilderness, centered around activities like seeing the Northern Lights, hiking in national parks, and exploring pristine lakes and rivers.
+The Northwest Territories has one of the lowest population densities in Canada, but still saw approximately 120,000 visitors spending more than $210 million in 2022.
+Its tourism is centred around activities like seeing the Northern Lights, hiking in national parks, and exploring pristine lakes and rivers.
 Key attractions include Great Slave Lake, Nahanni National Park Reserve, Wood Buffalo National Park, and cities like Yellowknife which provide urban amenities.

-In recent years, the promotion of Indigenous culture tourism has gained momentum, providing economic benefits while aiming to respect and preserve Indigenous heritage.Activities such as guided tours to archaeological sites, traditional fishing, and dog sledding.
+The Indigenous culture tourism with guided tours to archaeological sites, traditional fishing, and dog sledding has become popular.
 Festivals like the National Indigenous Peoples Day exhibit music, storytelling, and dance, Sacred sites like Nááts'ihch'oh, Nahanni National Park Reserve, and Thaidene Nëné National Park Reserve. are open to the public.